Mitigram/docker-compose-build/README.md

 ### Compose Example

-All examples are based on the following compose skeleton:
+The script is designed to work against compose files according to the following
+skeleton:

 ```yaml
 version: "2.2"